libedi/byte-to-object-converter/README.md

 # **byte-to-object-converter**
 ***byte-to-object-converter*** makes it easy to convert data from a byte array to an Object.

-Still existing legacy code specializes in byte array data.
+Still using byte array data telegrams in old legacy code.
 When converting such byte array data to Object, a lot of boilerplate code is required for data parsing and field type conversion.
 ***byte-to-object-converter*** reduces these tedious tasks and helps developers focus on the design of their business domain.

 ## **Support Type**